JosephMumo/alx-low_level_programming/0x00-hello_world/README.md

-script to generate assembly code of C
+script to compile a C file and create an executable file